Travel to Shenzhen – Index

 If you like things a little more sophisticated then it’s likely you’ll find something to suit you at Coco Park.
 Just don’t leave your credit card at home!

 Metro: Luobao Line 1 (Green) or Longhua Line 3 (Blue) to Shopping Park Station.

 Luohu was one of the first areas of Shenzhen to be developed and the streets feel more typically Chinese, reminiscent of some parts of Beijing.
-It’s a thriving commercial zone more densely populated by shopping malls than other district in Shenzhen.
-You’ll find MIXc, KK Mall, King Glory Plaza and popular Dongmen Commericial Street.
-If you’re shopping for gold or pearl jewellery, then Suibei and King Living International Jewellery Exchange Centres should be high on your itinerary.
+It’s a thriving commercial zone more densely populated by shopping malls than other districts in Shenzhen.
+You’ll find MIXc, KK Mall, King Glory Plaza, and popular Dongmen Commercial Street.
+If you’re shopping for gold or pearl jewelry, then Suibei and King Living International Jewellery Exchange Centres should be high on your itinerary.

 Accessibility is a little more difficult but there is a new metro (line 8) which should be completed by 2016 – making this more scenic area much easier to travel to.

 Opened in 1989 Wutong Mountain overlooks the coast and is a natural area for hiking.
 If you’re heading to Dameisha Beach or the Dapeng Penninsula, this would be a good overnight stopping point along the way.
 It’s a popular hiking spot for Shenzhen citizens and has some outstanding views from the top.
 At 943m it’s the highest accessible point along this stretch of Shenzhen’s coastline.

 You’ll never be able to compare Shenzhen’s hiking with the wilderness areas of Europe or the USA, but on a clear day, this does provide a welcome respite from the city.
 There are rivers, waterfalls, and forests as well as some protected wildlife, such as boas, kites, and pangolins.